warint/statcanR/README.md

 and Analysis of Organizations (CIRANO, Montreal) for its support, as well as Thibault Senegas, Jeremy Schneider, Marine Leroi, Martin Paquette and Romain Le Duc.
 However, errors and omissions are his.

+### Contributing to the package
+#### Bug reports

+When you file a bug report, please spend some time making it easy for me to follow and reproduce.
+The more time you spend on making the bug report coherent, the more time I can dedicate to investigate the bug as opposed to the bug report.

+##### Contributing to the package development

+To get started, consider either adding a new example or enhancing the existing documentation.

+If you're interested in submitting a Pull Request to include your own functions, please include the following:

+    - The code for the new function(s), complete with roxygen annotations and sample usage.
+    - A dedicated section in the relevant vignette that explains how to utilize the new function.

+To ensure your changes are compliant, run rhub::check_for_cran() using rhub.
+After submission, your Pull Request will undergo automated evaluation via GitHub Actions, allowing you to monitor for any issues.